edunham/site/drafts/kangaroos.rst

 .. figure:: /_static/kangaroos7.jpg
     :align: center

-Dave knew that Claire was a student, and she was able to jump 2 meters further than him whenever they studied together.
-Bill was a student who could jump 2 meters farther than Claire, and Aggie was a student who could jump 2 meters further than Bill!
+Dave knew that Claire was a student, and she was able to jump 2 meters farther than him whenever they studied together.
+Bill was a student who could jump 2 meters farther than Claire, and Aggie was a student who could jump 2 meters farther than Bill!
 Since Dave could jump 5 meters, he concluded that Claire could jump 7 meters, Bill could jump 9, and Aggie could jump 11!
 Not only was Dave the worst of the lot, he wasn't even half as good as the school's first student!
 He felt pretty bad about his accomplishments, and wondered why